 Rhodes Scholarship Internal Application Instructions

 This scholarship requires applicants to be nominated by Reed College.
-Complete the internal application in order to compete for a nomination from the college.
+Complete the internal application in order to be considered for a nomination from the college.
 Nomination decisions will be made by the Reed faculty Fellowships & Awards Committee.

 For Rhodes, you will focus specifically on Oxford university, where you apply for two years of study.
 We encourage you to review Professor Emeritus Ken Brashier's website on applying for UK fellowships.
 He is an alumnus of both Oxford and Cambridge and was our UK programs expert when serving on the Fellowships and Awards committee.